talum/talum.github.io/source/_posts/2015-12-06-document-never-ready-blame-turbolinks.markdown

 Much Googling and consulting of guides have led me to believe that hooking into `page:change` is generally preferred.

-For clarity, here's an explicit exmaple from my code.
+For clarity, here's an explicit example from my code.

 ```javascript
 $(document).on('page:change', function(){